 A decline in landscape management has meant that the dams and features within the valley are now in a poor state of repair.
 Part of the grotto has been lost, machinery in the listed pumphouse requires conservation, the remaining pools are leaking and their banks are eroding and key vistas within the valley are completely obscured by tree growth.

 Thanks to funds raised by our supporters, we’re able to restore this almost forgotten valley.
 The aim of the project is to revive and enhance its Picturesque features, including the rescue of the ‘Gothick’ and other built structures from further degeneration.
+Discover our new film about the project and see how you can get involved.

 We also aim to: